matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

-This doesn't solve the problem that rooms wink out of existence when all participants leave (https://github.com/matrix-org/matrix-doc/issues/534), unlike other approaches to peeking (e.g. MSC1777)
+This doesn't solve the problem that rooms wink out of existence when all participants leave (https://github.com/matrix-org/matrix-doc/issues/534), unlike other approaches to peeking (e.g. MSC1777).

-Do we allow filtering the peek? (e.g. if you only care about particular events, or particular servers - e.g. if load-balancing peeking via multiple servers).
-Similarly, is it concerning that this significantly overlaps with the /sync CS API?

 How do we handle backpressure or rate limiting on the event stream (if at all?)